BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 **OBJECTIVES**

 The Nazgûl's hunt for the Ring has brought them to Bree, and they will tear the village apart to find it.
 Frodo must escape Bree to prevent the Ring from falling into the hands of the Ringwraiths.

-- The Good side wins if Frodo, Aragorn, and at least two other Hobbit models escape the board via the eastern board edge.
-- The Evil side wins if Frodo is slain.
+The Good side wins if Frodo, Aragorn, and at least two other Hobbit models escape the board via the eastern board edge.
+The Evil side wins if Frodo is slain.

 **SPECIAL RULES**

-*Move Quietly* — Aragorn and the Hobbits must move quietly without drawing attention to themselves if they are to remain hidden from the Ringwraiths.
+* **Move Quietly**

 Good models may not declare a Heroic March in this Scenario.
 The Good models within the Prancing Pony exit the inn via the door during the Good player's first Move phase.

-*Hunting the Ringbearer* — While the Nazgûl know the Ring is in Bree, they do not know its exact location.
+* **Hunting the Ringbearer**

 The Ringwraiths enter the board at the start of the Evil player's first Move phase via the gates; they may Charge on the turn they arrive.
 From the second turn onwards, roll a D6 for each Ringwraith before they move.
 On a 1-3, the Evil player moves that Ringwraith, and on a 4+ the Good player moves that Ringwraith.
 This condition ends immediately if the Heroes have been spotted.

-*Spotting the Heroes* — The Nazgûl are scouring the streets of Bree in search of the Ringbearer.
+* **Spotting the Heroes**

 If, after both sides have moved, a Ringwraith can draw Line of Sight to a Good model within 12" (with the exception of Harry Goatleaf), then the Heroes have been spotted.
 If the Line of Sight is obscured, the Ringwraith must roll a D6 to determine if they can see the model.
 On a 5+, that model has been seen, and the Heroes have been spotted.

-*Lure of the Ring* — The Ring wants to be found and, knowing that the Nazgûl are close, it will try to tempt Frodo to put it on.
+* **Lure of the Ring**

 Before Frodo tries to move, he must take a Courage test.